Find a Course

 Unlike many sports, golf is played, for the most part, without the supervision of a referee or umpire.
 The game relies on the integrity of the individual to show consideration for other players and to abide by the Rules.
 All players should conduct themselves in a disciplined manner, demonstrating courtesy and sportsmanship at all times, irrespective of how competitive they may be.
 This is the spirit of the game of golf.

 Players should ensure no one is standing close by or in a position to be hit by the club, the ball or any stones, pebbles, twigs or the like when they make a stroke or practice swing.
 Players should not play until the players in front are out of range.
 Players should always alert greenstaff nearby or ahead when they are about to make a stroke that might endanger them.
-If a player plays a ball in a direction where there is a danger of hitting someone, he should immediately shout a warning.
+If a player plays a ball in a direction where there is a danger of hitting someone, they should immediately shout a warning.
 The traditional word of warning in such a situation is “fore.”

 Consideration for Other Players